 Also, let us get real.
 These “innovations” are simply the product being developed.
 They are not things that other database vendors don’t already have, so they do not classify as innovations.

 In this case, the term innovation was used to justify the fact that HANA is less stable.
 HANA has a much shorter history than Oracle 12c, DB2, or SQL Server.
-It would be like someone building a boat that has no advantages over another boat, stating that because they are still building the boat and the other boats are finished, that the first boat builder is engaging in more innovation.
+It would be like someone building a boat with no advantages over another boat, stating that because they are still building the boat and the other boats are finished, the first boat builder is engaging in more innovation.